devwaqarahmed/WordPress-Post-Like-Dislike-Plugin/README.md

 # WordPress-Post-Like-Dislike-Plugin
-I create this custom plugin for liking or disliking WP posts and realtime likes of post can be monitored
+I created this custom plugin for liking or disliking WP posts and realtime likes of post can be monitored